IlanaLadis/Ilana-Website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a second-year graduate student in clinical psychology working with <a href="http://teachman.org/labMembers.html" target="_top">Bethany Teachman</a> at the University of Virginia.
+I am a second-year graduate student in psychology working with <a href="http://teachman.org/labMembers.html" target="_top">Bethany Teachman</a> at the University of Virginia.
 I also collaborate with members of the <a href="https://faculty.virginia.edu/S2HeLab/team.php" target="_top">Sensing Systems for Health Lab</a> in UVA's Engineering Department.
 My program of research broadly focuses on using machine learning to inform just-in-time adaptive health interventions.
 To this end, I harness passively-collected smartphone and physiological data to better understand how mental health symptoms like depression and anxiety unfold in real time.